 We all know the power of eating right to help us look and feel our best but one of the most undervalued practices we can develop daily is to learn how to use our breath to help relieve stress, to help add power to our movements when working out and to help prevent injuries.

 When we work with new clients we notice that not all know how to breathe correctly.
 Now I know what you’re thinking, “but I’m breathing ALL the time so I wouldn’t be alive if I wasn’t doing it right!”.
-Of course, you’re going to be breathing but we want you to breathe fully and effectively so you can benefit from its calming and bracing effects.
+Of course, you are breathing but we want you to breathe fully and effectively so you can benefit from its calming and bracing effects.

 When you breathe, you should be using your diaphragm, this is a big dome shaped muscle below the rib cage.
 How you can test if you’re using your diaphragm is to lie on your back with your feet against a wall or up on a bench/chair with the knees at a 90-degree angle.
 From there take a big breath in and notice does your stomach move out first or is it your chest that moves first? …..
 It should be your stomach but for many of us, it is our chest.